ch00z00/portfolio/README.md

 ## Techs & tools used on this website

-Next.js / TypeScript / TailwindCSS / GSAP / Three.js / WebGL
+Next.js / TypeScript / GSAP / react-scroll-parallax / TailwindCSS